The Problem;

 Payment Channels

-Payment channels have been referred to as safety boxes where two users deposit equal sums of money and lock it.
+Payment channels have been referred to as safety boxes where two users deposit equal sums of money and lock them.
 This deposit of funds is recorded on the "Open Transaction" section of the blockchain.
 Once it is recorded, a payment channel is created between the two users.
-These funds are locked in a box to ensure that one individual spends it with the knowledge of the other.
+These funds are locked in a box to ensure that one individual spends them without the knowledge of the other.
 To transfer funds, a promise of ownership is needed.

-To further break down the point, payment channels refer to the pooling of funds together, then with the promise of ownership, the pooled-in funds are transferred in the already agreed manner.
-To explain better, Joe and John decide to create a payment channel, and they both decide to pool about 20 BTC each into the channel or standard box.
+To further explain the point, payment channels refer to the pooling of funds together.
+Then, with the promise of ownership, the pooled-in funds are transferred in the already agreed-upon manner.
+To explain better, Joe and John decided to create a payment channel, and they both pool about 20 BTC each into the channel or standard box.

 If Joe decides to send 5 BTC to John, what does he do?
-First, he will have to transfer or send a promise of ownership for five of his BTC kept in the channel to John.
-Once it is confirmed and the standard box where the funds were stored is opened, John can make claims to 25 BTC, while Joe will be left with 15.
+First, he will have to transfer or send a promise of ownership for five of his BTCs that are kept in the channel to John.
+Once it is confirmed and the standard box where the funds were stored is opened, John can claim 25 BTC, while Joe will be left with 15.

 These payment channels can also be used to transfer funds to people on different channels with you.